 Student portfolios can be an additional tool for enriching the student-mentored clinical experience.
-Portfolios are purposeful collections of examples of student work annotated with student reflective commentary.
-Examples may be drawn from assignments associated with a single clinical event, or from curricular and co-curricular activities spanning a broad period of time.
+Portfolios are purposeful collections of examples of student work annotated with the student's reflective commentary.
+Examples may be drawn from assignments associated with a single clinical event or from curricular and cocurricular activities spanning a broad period of time.